mrtabool/sweater/README.md

 + In the Command Line, go above to the **target** directory.<br/><br/>
-  Start the server with the command:<br/>
+  Start the server with the command:

   `java -jar sweater-1.0-SNAPSHOT.jar`<br/><br/>

   To stop the execution, in the console where you ran the command to start the service,